Shane32/GraphQL.AspNetCore3/README.md

 ### Typical configuration with HTTP middleware

-First add the `Shane32.GraphQL.AspNetCore` nuget package to your application.
+First add the `GraphQL.AspNetCore` nuget package to your application.
 It requires `GraphQL` version 5.0 or later and will default to the newest available 5.x version if none are installed in your application.